Mark Hennessy

-Mark Hennessy (born Mark Tom Hennessy) is the former singer for the band Paw, from Lawrence, Kansas.
-He was also the singer of King Rat, The Diamond Heart Club, 1950 D.A. (all from Lawrence too), and is currently the singer for Godzillionaire.
+Mark Thomas Hennessy (born 1969) is an American singer and songwriter.
+He is most famous for being the lead singer of the alternative rock band Paw.
+He is also the former lead singer of Lawrence, Kansas-based bands King Rat, The Diamond Heart Club, 1950 D.A., and is currently the singer for Godzillionaire.

 He is a self-proclaimed "poetry freak".
 In 2005, he released a book of poetry called Cue the Bedlam (More Desperate With Longing Than Want of Air), which was published in December 2005 by Unholy Day Press.

-He completed a doctoral degree at the University of Kansas in Lawrence.
+He completed a doctoral degree at the University of Kansas.

 Music

 Mark started singing in the Saint John's Choir, then created his own band, King Rat.
-Hennessy was lead vocalist and the main lyricist of the grunge band Paw.
-They recorded two major label releases, Dragline and Death To Traitors, and the EP Home Is a Strange Place.
-His voice was described in Kerrang! magazine as 'gargling glass'.
+Hennessy was the lead vocalist and the main lyricist of the grunge band Paw.
+They recorded two major label releases, Dragline and Death to Traitors, and the EP Home Is a Strange Place.
+His voice was described in Kerrang! magazine as "gargling glass".
 In 2007, he sang in a seven-piece band called The Diamond Heart Club.
 The band split up a year later.
 They reformed under the name 1950 D.A. and split again.
 Currently Mark is playing in his new project, Godzillionaire.